silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/07_Inserting_Media.md

 8. Click the button ***Insert media***.
 9. Click the button ***Publish*** to make your changes live.

+## Media metadata caching
+Metadata such as the media title or dimensions from the media service may be cached (saved) on your website so that it loads faster for your website users.
+If you change something on the media server and you need to clear the cached metadata on your website, then simply re-save or publish a page with the embedded media will clear the website cache of metadata related to this particular piece of media on all pages.

 [note]
 To edit the embedded media further, select the media in the HTML editor and click the button ***Insert media from URL***.
 [/note]